vaginessa/nativewrap/README.md

 # README

-NativeWrap is an Android app for creating WebView-based Android apps ad-hoc.
+* Summary- NativeWrap is an Android app for creating WebView-based Android apps ad-hoc.
 Share a URL with NativeWrap, configure the target app (i.e. with the App name, final URL, security settings, etc.), and NativeWrap will build and install the target apk.

-* Version

-v1.0
+* Version- v1.0

 ### Setting up & Building NativeWrap ###
 - Clone from Bitbucket and import as an Android project in Eclipse.